-Philodendron Micans are beautiful tropical houseplants with velvety heart-shaped leaves that have red undersides.
+Philodendron Micans are beautiful tropical houseplants with velvety, heart-shaped leaves with red undersides.
 They are fast-growing and easy to propagate.
-Philodendron Micans like to grow in hanging baskets and have long stems that are well suited to cutting and propagation.
+Philodendron Micans like to grow in hanging baskets and have long stems well suited to cutting and propagation.

 In about a month or so, a cutting will develop a robust root system with the right care and attention.